Accelerated Diffusion Models via Speculative Sampling: Abstract

 \section{Abstract}

-Speculative sampling is a popular technique for accelerating inference in Large Language Models by generating candidate tokens using a fast draft model and accepting or rejecting them based on the target model's distribution.
+Speculative sampling is a popular technique for accelerating inference in Large Language Models by generating candidate tokens using a fast draft model and then accepting or rejecting them based on the target model's distribution.
 While speculative sampling was previously limited to discrete sequences, we extend it to diffusion models, which generate samples via continuous, vector-valued Markov chains.
 In this context, the target model is a high-quality but computationally expensive diffusion model.
-We propose various drafting strategies, including a simple and effective approach that does not require training a draft model and is applicable out of the box to any diffusion model.
-Our experiments demonstrate significant generation speedup on various diffusion models, halving the number of function evaluations, while generating exact samples from the target model.
+We propose various drafting strategies, including a simple and effective approach that does not require training a draft model and is applicable out-of-the-box to any diffusion model.
+We demonstrate significant generation speedup on various diffusion models, halving the number of function evaluations while generating exact samples from the target model.
+Finally, we also show how this procedure can be used to accelerate Langevin diffusions to sample unnormalized distributions.